Stevieag/stevieag.github.io/_posts/2026-07-05-Building-a-DevSecOps-Homelab-That-Actually-Teaches-You-Somet.markdown

 ## Building a DevSecOps Homelab That Actually Teaches You Something

-A lot of “homelabs” are just increasingly expensive ways to host Plex.
+A lot of "homelabs" are just increasingly expensive ways to host Plex.
 Nothing wrong with that, but if you want to get good at DevSecOps, you need something closer to reality: code, pipelines, images, scanners, and breakable apps.

 Let’s build a small but serious lab you can iterate on, demo, and talk about in interviews.
+Pairs with [Building a Home Lab to Learn Hacking Without Going to Jail](https://geekyblinder.co.uk/#/2026/07/19/Building-a-Home-Lab-to-Learn-Hacking-Without-Going-to-Jail) (the offensive sibling) and [The DevSecOps Toolbelt for 2026](https://geekyblinder.co.uk/#/2027/07/04/The-DevSecOps-Toolbelt-for-2026) (the toolchain reference).

 ---